ErikMcClure/buntils/README.md

 * Cross-platform extension to std::thread that allows signaling threads.
 * Stream splitting object using standard buffer implementation.
 * Integral rational data structure for precise fractions.
-* String table for localization, plus memory dumping and various construction methods.
+* String table for localization.
-* High performance profiler with multiple output options
+* High performance profiler with multiple output options.
-* Multi-consumer multi-producer lockless fixed-size allocator
+* Multi-consumer multi-producer lockless block allocator.
-* Generalized KD-tree implementation for querying how many rectangles are inside a given rectangle
+* Generalized KD-tree implementation for querying how many rectangles are inside a given rectangle.
-* Implementation of Robert Bridson's Fast Poisson Disk Sampling algorithm
+* Implementation of Robert Bridson's Fast Poisson Disk Sampling algorithm.
-* An in-place compressed Trie data structure implementation
+* An in-place compressed Trie data structure implementation.
-* Arbitrary scheduler class for delaying actions
+* Arbitrary scheduler class for delaying actions.
 * Thread pool implementation
 * Implementation of a graph representation that implements the push-relabel algorithm, along with reductions from circulation and lower-bound circulation graph problems.
 * Implements efficient breadth-first traversal of a tree or graph
 * Includes an ID hash system that can be rebased at any time, including a reversal extension.
 * Implements mathematically correct integer and float modulo
+* Includes an n-dimensional vector and matrix math library, with optimized 4x4, 3x3 and 2x2 operations.
+* Implementes the xorshift random number generation algorithm as a standards-compliant engine.
+* AA tree implementation
+* XML parser and serializer
+* JSON parser and serializer
+* UBJSON parser and serializer